dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     GET /api/smsCommands

-One particular command can be retreived using GET.
+One particular command can be retrieved using GET.

     GET /api/smsCommands/uid